-1. Cover letter from the faculty advisor including a description of the student's research and how it fits within the academic discipline; a discussion of the appropriateness of the student's methodological approach background; a statement of overall research interests; an explanation of the dissertation research and methodological approach; the expected date of prelims; the intention to complete a minor and the area of concentration.
+1. Cover letter from the faculty advisor including a description of the student's research and how it fits within the academic discipline; a discussion of the appropriateness of the student's methodological approach

+2. Cover letter from the student including a brief description of the student's educationalbackground; a statement of overall research interests; an explanation of the dissertation research and methodological approach; the expected date of prelims; the intention to complete a minor and the area of concentration.
 (Note: Doctoral students in mass communications are not required to complete a minor.
 Students who elect to complete a minor [Option A, see Minors in http://grad.wisc.edu/education/acadpolicy/guidelinesindex.html] should contact the department in the area of concentration and identify and explain the minor coursework in the program proposal.)
 Student must also include a list of the five doctoral committee members and their departments, as well as a brief explanation of their suitability to serve on the committee.

 The committee members should have agreed to be on the doctoral committee prior to their inclusion on the list.